Skip to content

 YouTube Shorts is the strongest alternative.
 YouTube has an official Roku app, and Shorts plays directly within it.
 The algorithm and content depth are closest to TikTok.
 If you haven’t set up YouTube on your Roku yet, check out the guide on watching YouTube on Roku.

-The Roku Channel itself includes a curated short-form video section with trending clips.
+The Roku Channel includes a curated short-form video section with trending clips.
 It’s pre-installed on every Roku device, so there’s nothing to download.

 Pluto TV offers short-form content through its on-demand section, including viral clips and comedy compilations.
 It’s free and available in the Roku Channel Store.
+Neither service matches TikTok’s personalized algorithmic feed, but both work well as casual alternatives when mirroring isn’t convenient.

-None of these fully replace TikTok’s creator-driven feed, but they fill the gap when mirroring isn’t convenient.
-For other streaming options on Roku, see the guides on Disney Plus and CW Live.
+For other streaming options, see the guides on Disney Plus and CW Live.

 #Troubleshooting Common Mirroring Issues